 And watch to the end to see the premiere of Moana: A Homecoming Celebration ;)

-This story is written for Hongkong Disneyland Resorts’ Carnivale of Stars.
+This story is written for HK Disneyland Resorts’ Carnivale of Stars.
 Read my full disclosure policy here.

 Get in the list!